-Some of the families work from their own small workshops with the whole village operating as a co-operative supplying to a handful of manufacturers.
-Prices are open to negotiation and very affordable, you will need to bargain and expect not to pay the first price offered.
-In addition to shopping and enjoying a cultural experience, the area around Ban Phanom makes for a great place to take a bike ride and to explore some ancient remote temples.
+Some of the families work from their own workshops, with the entire village operating as a co-operative supplying to manufacturers in town.
+Prices are open to negotiation and very affordable, though you can still bargain for a lower deal.
+The area around Ban Phanom Village makes for a good place for cycling and visiting ancient temples.

-Close to the Phon Phau Temple, the village of Ban Phanom makes a popular tourist stop and is similar to the villages of Luang Namtha and Sam Neua as there you can observe the female textile makers at work on their looms, dyeing and then weaving.
-Years ago Ban Phanom was the village of choice for royal textiles, with each reigning monarch continuing to use village weavers as their preferred suppliers.
+Ban Phanom is similar to the villages of Luang Namtha and Sam Neua, as you can observe the (mostly female) artisans working on their looms, dyeing and then weaving the textiles with intricate patterns.
+Ban Phanom was the village of choice for royal textiles, with each reigning monarch continuing to use village weavers as their preferred suppliers.

-The village itself is rich in history and offers a fantastic insight into an ancient art that is still very much alive today, thanks to tourism.
-Many sightseers visit the village, so it can get quite busy, especially when coaches arrive between 09:00 and 10:00, so avoid these times and you'll probably experience a much more relaxed trip.
-If you’re interested in buying some textiles as a souvenir then it’s definitely worth visiting here instead of buying at the night market.
+The village itself is rich in history and offers a fantastic insight into an ancient art that’s still very much alive today.
+Many tourists visit the village year-round, so it can get quite busy, especially when tour buses arrive in the morning (usually 9am), so avoid these times if you prefer exploring the village without bumping into tourists.

 If you’re interested in buying local textiles, it’s definitely worth going to Ban Phanom instead of buying them at the night market.
 The easiest way to get to the village is by tuk-tuk, which takes about 10 minutes from the town centre of Luang Prabang.
 It costs around 100,000 kip, and usually includes waiting time and the return journey.